Niranjana-arul/all-python/README.md

 # PSP-Python
-Coding problems and respective programs from my college's moodle for the course Problem Solving and Programming Using Python.
+Coding problems and respective programs from my college's moodle for the course Problem Solving and Programming Using Python (Course code - GE19211, 2019R regulation, Rajalakshmi Engineering College).

 The topics covered are organised as follows: